I may earn a commission from the affiliate links on this site. Learn more›

 This mic, while a little thinner in the low end, provides a crisp attack and “clickier” sound than that of a dynamic microphone.
 I personally use and love the Beta 91a.
 There’s a fantastic company, Kelly SHU, who makes an internal mounting system for this microphone.

-My kick in mic literally stays inside my bass drum all the time and I haven’t had to pull it out once since installing the Kelly SHU.
+This type of dynamic microphone captures a lot of the woof and low end a kick drum produces and less of the attack.
 These two microphone signals are combined and processed to get a massive kick drum sound you hear at most rock shows.

 Not only do you hear your cymbals, but you hear the entire kit with a beautiful sheen of high end (depending on the mics, of course).

 However, if you do have in ears and want to use them, I highly suggest doing so.
 Playing only close-miked drums is so one-dimensional.
-It’s hard to get into it with such a poor sound.
+It’s hard to get into.

 The sound engineer won’t be sending the overhead channels to the PA and that’s okay.
 If it’s worth it to you, set up those addition microphone stands and cables.

 Do I Need a Hi-hat Microphone and Snare Bottom Mic When Playing Live?